rwth-i6/rasr/CONTRIBUTING.md

 **Recommendation**: Logical units within a block should be separated by one blank line.

 ---
-**Rule**: Whenever a block exceeds one screen-full in length the closing brace should be commented.
+**Rule**: Whenever a block exceeds one screen-full in length (about 70 lines) the closing brace should be commented.
 ```
 namespace Core {
     ...